scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 But, please *share* your workspaces with me and with our tutor.
-You can share it read-write (RW) or read-only (R), but I recommend RW so that, if necessary, the tutor and I can modify your files.
+You can share it read-write (RW) or read-only (R), but I recommend RW so that, if necessary, the tutor (Emily Wang) and I can modify your files.
 Please share with these two email addresses

 * `scott.anderson@wellesley.edu`
-* `ghu@wellesley.edu`
+* `ewang10@wellesley.edu`

 ## About our book